Semiotics: Codes

 A code is a sign system used to communicate.
 It includes a set of signs, the meaning relations among them, and the rules for combining them to create and interpret messages.
 (Note: The exact definition of code is disputed, for example, whether it encompasses a whole system of signs or a rule of correlation that links items belonging to different systems.)
 Digital codes rely on clear and precise distinctions of how signs are formed and combined, as in written language.
 They contrast with analog codes, which use continuous variations to convey meaning, such as seamless gradations of color in painting.
-Simple codes include only few basic elements and relations, as in the color code of traffic signals.
+Simple codes include only a few basic elements and relations, as in the color code of traffic signals.
 Complex codes, like the English language, can encompass countless elements as well as syntactic and sociocultural norms involved in meaning-making.
 Conventional codes are human-made constructs, including aesthetic codes used in the creation of artworks, like music and painting.
 They contrast with natural codes, (Note: According to some definitions, all codes are conventional.) like DNA, which functions as a biochemical information system encoding hereditary information through nucleotide sequences.

 Semioticians analyze codes along several dimensions, such as the domain and context they operate in, the sensory channel they rely on, and the function they perform.
 Some codes focus on the precise expression of knowledge, such as mathematical formulas, while others govern cultural and behavioral norms, including conventions of politeness and ceremonial practices.
 A code can have domain-specific subcodes that refine its scope of meaning or regulate usage in particular settings.
 Codes and subcodes are not static frameworks but can evolve as new conventions or technologies emerge.